tecladocode/web-dev-bootcamp/curriculum/section06/lectures/01_hello_world_flask/README.md

     pip install Flask
     ```

-If you're having trouble with your installation, checkout this detailed installation guide [here][flask-install].
+If you're having trouble with your installation, checkout this detailed installation guide [here][^flask-install].

 ## Making a "Hello, World!"
 Flask Application